Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Basic definitions and initial approaches

 \begin{obs} All the link graphs of an embeddable $2$-complex are planar; for example, see \cite[Section 3]{JC2}. \end{obs}

-\begin{defn} Given a planar graph $G$ with a set of cycles $\Ccal$, we say that a plane embedding of $G$ is \emph{nested} if the interiors of any two cycles in $\Ccal$ are either disjoint or one contains the other.
+\begin{defn} Consider two cycles embedded in the plane.
+We say that they \emph{intersect internally} if their interiors have a proper non-empty intersection. \end{defn} \begin{defn} Consider a planar graph $G$ with a set of cycles $\Ccal$.
+We say that a plane embedding of $G$ is \emph{nested} if no two cycles in $\Ccal$ intersect internally.

-\end{defn} Now we give a closely related definition which will be useful in some proofs.
-The connection between \autoref{nested_emb} and \autoref{internal_cycle} is given in \autoref{internal_nested}. \begin{defn} Given a plane embedding of a graph $G$ and a pair of cycles of $G$, we say that these \emph{two cycles intersect internally} if their interiors intersect.

-\end{defn} \begin{obs} The last two definitions are connected by the fact that a set of cycles is nested if and only if each pair of cycles in this set do not intersect internally.